J3rry320/clip-creator-cli/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to markdown-parser-react!
+Thank you for considering contributing to Clip-Creator CLI!
 We welcome any contributions that improve the quality of the code, fix bugs, or add new features to the project.

 ## Code of Conduct